 Then you’ll find few options –

 - Show/Hide Password Toggle – To add a show/hide option in the password field.
-You can customise the icons and placement.
+You can customize the icons and placement.

-- Password Strength Meter – With this, you can add a password strength meter on the password field.
+- Password Strength Meter – With this, you can add a password strength meter to the password field.

 You can also adjust the field width for different devices and set a custom validation error message.